CodeSmell/CamelKafkaOffset/README.md

 | 11			           | 1 times

 If the test is re-run several times, it will (eventually) have an issue where the offset is set incorrectly.
-The attached log (src/logs) has the following (as it started to replay messages)
+One of the attached logs has the following (as it started to replay messages)

 | Payload Body         | Times Processed  |
 |----------------------|------------------|